96jonesa/whominator/README.md

 Or

-    whominate 'do you know who he \'is\' throwing the "ball" to?"
+    whominate 'do you know who he \'is\' throwing the "ball" to?'

 Only use the \ delimiter for the same type of quotes you are surrounding the text with (do not delimit ' in text surrounded by ", or vice versa, or the \ will be considered part of the text).